sinabung Erupsi Gunung Sinabung dan Dampaknya dilingkungan sekitar

 Gunung (Mount) Sinabung is an active volcano located around 50km (by air, much further by road) from Bukit Lawang, in the Karo region of North Sumatra.
 The closest towns are Berastagi and Kabanjahe, around 14km distant.
 It is around 55km from Medan, and further still from Medan's Kuala Namu airport.

 As a result of the eruptions, it is not possible to climb Sinabung volcano at any time.
-The other tourist attraction affected is Lau Kawar lake, which is situated northwest of the volcano, and during eruptions it is likely to be out-of-bounds though at other times you can still visit, although only to see the lake, as its previous base as a starting point to climb the volcano is now redundant with no climbing going on.
+The other tourist attraction affected is Lau Kawar lake, which is situated northwest of the volcano.
+Since the volcano has become less active, Lau Kawar has returned to normal as a lake tourist attraction, though climbing the volcano is no longer popular.